Last Updated on November 2, 2022 by Lori Geurin

-According to studies done on rats, chia seeds can reduce inflammation, raise HDL (the good cholesterol) and lower triglycerides.
+According to studies done on rats, chia seeds can reduce inflammation, raise HDL (good cholesterol), and lower triglycerides.
 (6)

-A recent study showed that chia seeds provided enhanced sports performance when given to people who trained more that 90 minutes.
-(8)
+A recent study showed that chia seeds enhance sports performance when given to people who trained for more

-Consuming a serving of chia seeds per day can also increase your metabolism and burn belly fat.
+Consuming a serving of chia seeds daily can also increase your metabolism and burn belly fat.

 How To Eat Chia Seeds

-If you want to get the greatest nutritional value from your chia seeds you may want to grind or soak them.
+If you want to gain the most nutritional value from your chia seeds, you may want to grind or soak them.
 This makes their rich nutrients more readily available for absorption.